devmarkusb/dev/apps/programming_principles_practice/README.md

 # Programming Principles and Practice Using C++

-Drills and excercises supporting the study of the book 'Programming Principles and Practice Using C++' by Bjarne Stroustrup .
+Drills and exercises supporting the study of the book 'Programming Principles and Practice Using C++' by Bjarne Stroustrup .